 Consider the tips and tricks below to help prevent your dog from destructive chewing.

 Assess Your Environment

 - Don’t leave items out or accessible that you don’t want your dog to chew — from clothing to food to trash cans.

-- Look at your dog’s toys — do any of them look like something you don’t want him to chew?
-If you’ve given him an old sock to chew and then wonder why she’s eating the good socks, it’s because you’ve confused her.
+- Look at your dog’s toys — do any of them look like something you don’t want them to chew?
+If you’ve given them an old sock to chew and then wonder why they're eating the good socks, it’s because you’ve confused them.
 Your dog’s toys should be obviously different from household goods.

-- Keep your dog in a safe space while unsupervised until she learns what’s appropriate for chewing.
-This may be a dog-proofed room with a baby gate or — if your dog has been properly crate-trained — her crate for short periods of time.
+- Keep your dog in a safe space while unsupervised until they learns what’s appropriate for chewing.
+This may be a dog-proofed room with a baby gate or — if your dog has been properly crate-trained — their crate for short periods of time.

 Chewing is normal teething and investigative puppy behavior (read this on Puppy Chewing),

 However, dogs will engage in destructive behavior for a variety of reasons.
 In order to deal with the behavior, you must first determine why your dog is being destructive.
 Here are some potential reasons and ways to address them: